 Also known as a seller carryback or a seller-financed loan, an installment sale allows you to only pay taxes on the portion of the gain related to each payment you receive from your buyer.
 Any interest you receive from the buyer is treated as income.

-Depending on the purchase price and how your installment sale is structured, the profits from the sale may more than offset the amount of capital gains from each installment sale payment.
+Depending on the purchase price and how your installment sale is structured, the profits from the rental property sale may more than offset the amount of capital gains from each installment sale payment.

 3. 1031 tax-deferred exchange